 Once dependence forms, addiction is close behind.
 Characteristics of a crack or cocaine addiction include experiencing negative side effects of drug use but continuing use regardless.

 Treating Crack and Cocaine Addiction at Rehab Carolinas

 When an individual who is dependent on crack or cocaine ceases to use, withdrawal symptoms occur.
 This happens because the body is used to the presence of the drug.
 Withdrawal symptoms can be both physical and psychological.
 While physical withdrawal symptoms may only last days or a week at most, the psychological withdrawal symptoms of detoxing from crack and cocaine can last months.
 This is why it’s imperative that individuals addicted to crack or cocaine receive professional assistance.

 Throughout treatment, individuals dependent on crack and/or cocaine can learn to develop relapse prevention techniques that combat the psychological withdrawal symptoms of the drug.
 Those in treatment learn to combat the real underlying causes of addiction whether they be traumatic circumstances of the past, concurring mood disorders, or a lifestyle imbalance.

 Ready for Help with a Cocaine or Crack Addiction?

 If you or a loved one is experiencing cocaine or crack addiction, there IS help available to you TODAY.
 You don’t have to wait to get your life back from drug addiction.
-If you would like to speak with an experienced staff member at our treatment facility, you can call today for a confidential conversation at 704-810-2238.
+Call us today to speak with an experienced staff member at our treatment facility.